Paschal Donohoe: Early life

 Donohoe was born in Phibsborough, Dublin, in 1974 and grew up in Blanchardstown.
 He is the son of a Stena Line employee who also worked renting marquees and tents.
 He was educated at St. Declan's CBS in Cabra, before receiving a scholarship to Trinity College Dublin.
-He studied Politics and Economics as part of the Business, Economics and Social Science programme and graduated with a first-class honours degree in 1996.
-He served as Secretary of the University Philosophical Society, a debating and paper-reading society.
+He studied Politics and Economics as part of the Business, Economics and Social Science (BESS) degree programme and graduated with a first-class honours degree in 1996.
+While at Trinity, he served as Secretary of the University Philosophical Society, a debating and paper-reading society.

-From Trinity College, Donohoe was selected by the multinational company Procter & Gamble in the UK, for their fast-track graduate training programme.
-He spent six years working in the United Kingdom and became a sales and marketing director.
+From Trinity College, Donohoe was selected by the UK division of multinational company Procter & Gamble for their fast-track graduate training programme.
+He spent six years working in the United Kingdom, becoming a sales and marketing director.
 In 2003, he returned to Ireland to pursue a career in politics.

 Political career

-Donohoe was first elected to Dublin City Council in 2004, for the Cabra-Glasnevin local electoral area.
+Donohoe was first elected at the 2004 Dublin City Council election for the local electoral area of Cabra–Glasnevin.
 During this time he was Chairperson of the Central Area Committee, Chairperson of the Environmental Strategic Policy Committee and a member of the City Corporate Policy Committee.

 He was an unsuccessful candidate at the 2007 general election in the Dublin Central constituency, but was elected to Seanad Éireann as a Senator for the Administrative Panel in July 2007.
 He was appointed in October 2007, as Fine Gael Seanad Spokesperson on Transport and the Marine.
 He was a member of the Joint Oireachtas committee on Transport and the Joint Oireachtas committee on European Affairs.

-He was appointed Chairman of the Joint Oireachtas Committee on Ireland's Future in Europe, by Enda Kenny, in October 2008.
-On 24 March 2009, he was nominated by Fine Gael to run in the Dublin Central by-election, caused by the death of Tony Gregory, but he was unsuccessful in this election.
+He was appointed Chairman of the Joint Oireachtas Committee on Ireland's Future in Europe by Enda Kenny, in October 2008.
+He contested the 2009 Dublin Central by-election caused by the death of Tony Gregory, but he was unsuccessful.
 He topped the poll at the 2011 general election and was elected on the 2nd count.